mukhtar-github/Complete-Node.js-Course/7-CRUD Operations Using Mongoose/MongoDB Lessons.md

 { "_id" : ObjectId("5c8eccc1caa187d17ca72fa1"), "city" : "NEW YORK", "zip" : "10016", "loc" : { "y" : 40.744281, "x" : 73.978134 }, "pop" : 51561, "state" : "NY" }
 Type "it" for more
 ```

+> To view the next 20 documents with 'state New York', type 'it', which stands for iterate.
+This command allows us to
+iterate through the 'cursor', which is an object that the 'find' command returns.